- Get Our Free Newsletter!

 - Subscribe Today!

-by Suzanne Roark Processing day actually starts the day we bring home our day-old meat chicks from the feed store.
+by Suzanne Roark Photos by author Processing day actually starts the day we bring home our day-old meat chicks from the feed store.
 Being Cornish Cross or Jumbo Cornish Cross means we only have a scant eight weeks to prepare.
-The very first thing we do after the little chicks are under the heat lamp and fed is […]Read more »
+The very first thing we do after the little chicks are under the heat lamp […]Read more »

 After the chicks had moved outside into their coop/run, I realized that it was time to purchase a larger feeder and waterer.
 We looked at automatic or treadle feeders online and came up with this option.
 It’s rain and rodent proof, holds about 6 pounds of feed and it’s basically an awesome contraption.Read more »